Learn college basics and get answers to common Dual Enrollment questions.

 Students are sent a Welcome Email with their El Camino College Student ID Number (7 digits, no letters) and MyECC login information 1-3 business days after they apply to El Camino College.

 If you did not receive your Welcome Email after three business days:

-Your application for admission is used to create your El Camino College student account and allows you to register for classes beginning the term for which you applied.
+Your application for admission is used to create your El Camino College student account, and allows you to register for classes starting the term for which you applied.

-However, you would not be able to register for earlier terms.
+However, you would not be able to register for previous terms.

-For example, students who apply for Fall 2022 can register for classes offered during Fall 2022 and the following Winter 2023 and Spring 2023 terms, etc., but not the preceding Summer 2022 or Spring 2022 terms.
+For example, students who apply for Fall 2023 can register for classes offered during Fall 2023 and the following Winter 2024 and Spring 2024 terms, but not the preceding Summer 2023 or Spring 2023 terms.

 Some courses have a Prerequisite which requires students to have passed a previous course (or equivalent class, test, or skill level) before they can register.